r-aalsan-jaas/Interactive-Video-Content-Search-and-Navigation-Platform/README.md

     Simply paste the URLs of the YouTube videos you want to explore into the provided text area.

 4. **Initiate Summarization:**
-    Click the "Upload" button to kickstart VidQuest's AI engine, summarizing your videos into easily digestible insights.
+    Click the "Upload" button to kickstart Interactive-Video-Content-Search-and-Navigation-Platform's AI engine, summarizing your videos into easily digestible insights.

 5. **Ask Questions:**
     Probe deeper into the video content by asking questions directly within the app.
-VidQuest's AI is ready to provide accurate and insightful answers.
+Interactive-Video-Content-Search-and-Navigation-Platform's AI is ready to provide accurate and insightful answers.

 ## Contributing

-We welcome contributions from the community to enhance VidQuest's capabilities further.
+We welcome contributions from the community to enhance Interactive-Video-Content-Search-and-Navigation-Platform's capabilities further.
 Whether it's fixing bugs, adding new features, or improving the user experience, your contributions are valuable.
 Feel free to open an issue or submit a pull request.

-## License

-VidQuest is licensed under the [MIT License](LICENSE).